Open-Sn/opensn/doc/install_macos_easy.md

 # Easy Install on MacOS

-The following instructions were tested on MacOS Monterey (= version 12).
+The following instructions were tested on MacOS Sonoma (= version 14).

 ## Prerequisites